-Principal Designer at Booking.com Joined over 10 years ago via an invitation from Jared E. Stuart has invited Andy Warburton, Grant McAllister, Lauren McConachie, Andrew Pendrick, Duncan Crozier and 4 others, Krisztian Toth, Qaid Jacobs, Thanos Samarinas, Michel Ferreira
+Principal Designer at Booking.com Joined almost 11 years ago via an invitation from Jared E. Stuart has invited Andy Warburton, Grant McAllister, Lauren McConachie, Andrew Pendrick, Duncan Crozier and 4 others, Krisztian Toth, Qaid Jacobs, Thanos Samarinas, Michel Ferreira

 The economics are very different, that's for sure.
 But there are some definite upsides, including the Dutch Government scheme to give a 30% tax break to skilled migrants, which raises your effective salary quite considerably.
 Then as a company we reward based on performance, so core salary is one part of that, but bonuses play an important role in total compensation for our high performers.